 Paste-ups and stickers are a quick and easy way for artists to get there work seen; this installation, by Christchurch artists Dr Suits, Jen, Porta, Reuben Woods and Xpres Izm features both.
 Innovatively it offers visitors a way to simultaneously interact with the artwork and social media.

-Tilt, from France, is famed for his ‘Panic Rooms’ - he fills 50% of an all white space with a cacophony of colour and 50% he leaves untouched.
+Tilt, from France, is famed for his ‘Panic Rooms’ - he covers exactly 50% of a white, furnished room with a cacophony of colour.
 Banksy is the world's most talked about artist and his work is collected by the rich and famous.
-Here we bring them together representing street art’s meteoritic rise.
+Here we bring them together to represent street art’s meteoritic rise.

 DTR is recognised as Christchurch’s foremost graffiti art crew.
 And SPECTRUM sees Dcypher, who is now based in Los Angeles, return to his home city to, once again, link up with two of the stars of the RISE Festival, Ikarus and Wongi, to create what promises to be an epic production.

 Larger Than Light is delivered in a massive room with a huge 6 metre high wall running the whole of its 24 metre length.
 That wall will be split into 8, 3 metre wide sections each painted a different colour of the Spectrum.

 Our 8 headline artists all have a very distinct style, each exemplifying a different aspect of the street art genre.
 Each artist will deliver their work on one of the 3 metre wide sections just using shades of one of the 8 colours.